Concordium/concordium.github.io/source/testnet/references/query-node.rst

    $concordium-client consensus show-parameters [--include-bakers] [--block BLOCK-HASH]

-Show `election parameters`_ for a specific block, optionally including bakers and their :ref:`glossary-lottery-power`:
+Show :ref:`election parameters<glossary-leader-election>` for a specific block, optionally including bakers and their :ref:`glossary-lottery-power`:

 -  ``BLOCK-HASH``: Full hash of the block.
 Defaults to the current :ref:`glossary-best-block`.
 -  ``--include-bakers``: If set, include table of bakers and their lottery power.
 The lottery power is recomputed periodically, so operations that affect them do not take effect immediately.
-For more information about what information will be shown here, see the `detailed description on the time constraints`_.
+For more information about what information will be shown here, see the :ref:`detailed description on the time constraints<epochs-and-slots>`.

 Example
 ~~~~~~~